Read CORE Burlington's Delegation to Burlington City Council

 7. Advocate for a comprehensive, science-based assessment of all potential negative impacts, including cumulative impacts, of more aggregate extraction on the Burlington escarpment.

-8. Champion our rural community's quality-of-life, and the safe and peaceful enjoyment of our homes for our families and future generations.
+8. Champion our rural community's quality-of-life, and the safe and peaceful enjoyment of our homes and farms for our families and future generations.

 "When no one is left to mourn,